Nature, Health & Sunscreens

 Sunscreens are defined as cosmetics, but they require special attention because of the UV-filter(s) used in sunscreens.
 The UV-filter is the ingredient which basically turns a cosmetic product into a sunscreen product.
 Sunscreens either contain (a) chemical UV-filter(s), mineral UV-filter(s), or both.

-We will only talk about chemical-UV filters from here on, as they are the category of UV-filters of biggest concern when it comes to health and environmental problems.
-Mineral-UV filters are widely viewed in research as safe and harmless alternatives to chemical-UV filters, although it is important to know that not all mineral UV-filters are equally safe (read more about that here).
+We will only talk about chemical UV-filters from here on, as they are the category of UV-filters of biggest concern when it comes to health and environmental problems.
+Mineral UV-filters are widely viewed in research as safe and harmless alternatives to chemical UV-filters, although it is important to know that not all mineral UV-filters are equally safe (read more about that here).

 Human Health Problems & Sunscreen